PTSD: National Center for PTSD

 PTSD and DSM-5

 In 2013, the American Psychiatric Association revised the PTSD diagnostic criteria in the fifth edition of its Diagnostic and Statistical Manual of Mental Disorders (DSM-5; 1).
 PTSD is included in a new category in DSM-5, Trauma- and Stressor-Related Disorders.
 All of the conditions included in this classification require exposure to a traumatic or stressful event as a diagnostic criterion.
-For a review of the DSM-5 changes to the criteria for PTSD, see the American Psychiatric Association fact sheet on Posttraumatic Stress Disorder.
+For a review of the DSM-5 changes to the criteria for PTSD, see the American Psychiatric Association website on Posttraumatic Stress Disorder.

 DSM-5 Criteria for PTSD